maupa13/spring_aop/README.md

 The Spring_AOP application is a system designed for Spring Security with JWT token and AOP using Log4j2.
-It consists of a Postgres database, Spring Boot 3.1.4 services with unit tests for aspects, and configurations for Docker-based development environments.
+It consists of a Postgres database, Spring Boot 3.1.4 services with environment tests for aspects, and configurations for Docker-based development environments.

 The application was scheduled to automatically register two users